tnguyen9210/rStar/README.md

 CUDA_VISIBLE_DEVICES="0" python main.py --qaf $QAF --custom_cfg $CFG --model_dir $MODEL --reward_model_dir $RM
 ```

-Running the above command will consume a significant amount of GPU time.
-A practical strategy is to slightly reduce the values of the `n_generate_sample` and `iterations` parameters, for example, lowering them to 16 and 8 respectively, which can still yield satisfactory results.
-Another approach is to replace MCTS with step beam search.
-We have tested this method and found it to be more efficient in terms of search speed, although it may slightly compromise accuracy compared to MCTS.
-Please try using the following command to implement this strategy.
+Executing the command or further increasing the number of nodes may lead to enhanced performance, but it would also require a considerable amount of GPU resources.
+To optimize, consider reducing `n_generate_sample` and `iterations` to 16 and 8, respectively, which still delivers satisfactory results.
+Alternatively, replacing MCTS with step beam search improves search speed, though with a slight accuracy trade-off.
+Use the following command to implement this strategy.

 ```bash
 MODEL="policy model dir"